 2018 Winner of the Caine Prize for African Writing

 Makena was awarded the 2018 Caine Prize for African Writing.
 She was shortlisted for the 2020 Miles Morland Writing Scholarship, the 2020 Bristol Prize, and the 2022 NOMMO short story award.
-She was a Best of the Net Nominee in 2020.
+She was a Best of the Net Nominee in 2020 and her story "In the Forest of Talking Animals" was selected for the 2023 Locus Recommended Reading List.

 Following her Caine Prize win, she founded the Nairobi Writing Academy where she taught the craft of fiction to new and emerging writers and collaborated with other writers to teach other forms of creative writing, between 2018 and 2021.

 When An Ogre Walks Down the Street in Isele magazine, Dec 2021